 Step 1: Review and Eliminate Current Inefficiencies in the Procurement Process.

 Out with the old and in with the new!
-Before implementing a new solution, it is important for schools to review their current procurement system to root out antiquated processes, including any convoluted approval paths.
+Before implementing a new solution, it is important for schools to review their current procurement process to root out antiquated processes, including any convoluted approval paths.
 Our white paper takes a look at NYC public schools’ complex approval process as an example of how public schools are ripe for change.

 Step 2: Utilize Automated Approval Workflows.